ABhijit12345678/auth-application/README.md

-# Full Stack Web Application
+# Full Stack Authentication Application

 This is a full‑stack web application built with **React (frontend)** and **Node.js/Express (backend)**, using **MongoDB** as the database.
 The project includes authentication (signup/login with JWT), protected routes, and product/task management.